-Using Credit Cards and Cheques in ThailandIt is really impressive to know that almost every shop in Thailand, regardless of how small it is, accepts credit cards for transactions.
+Many shops and businesses in Thailand, large or small, accept card payments during transactions.
 Paying via card is a relatively safer option, since that way you have to carry less amount of cash with you.
-Withdrawing money from ATMs, however, may be a bit expensive as 150 THB fee is imposed by Thai banks for every withdrawal by a foreign ATM card.
+Withdrawing money from ATMs, however, may be a bit expensive as Thai banks impose 150 THB fee for every withdrawal by a foreign ATM card.
 One can also use traveller's cheques, which offer a much better deal than cash exchange.
 Exchange offices use traveller's cheques rates to attract tourists.
 However, a fee of 30 THB is charged for each transaction with a traveller's cheque.
-So it is advisable to use traveller's cheques for large values of transaction.
+So it is advisable to use traveller's cheques for large transaction values.

 - Bottle of Water: 12 THB